 Arm or Leg Length Discrepancies & Foot Deformities

-The Limb Lengthening and Correction Program at Nicklaus Children's Hospital can produce life-changing results for affected children.
+The Limb Lengthening and Deformity Correction Program at Nicklaus Children's Hospital can produce life-changing results for affected children.
 The program utilizes the latest technology in the field to correct foot deformities and arm or leg length discrepancies, and helps the patient and family choose which method best suits their needs.
 Our pediatric orthopedists use advanced techniques and procedures for deformity correction and leg lengthening surgery, and ensure that your child is given the best treatment, care, and support throughout the process.
-Nicklaus Children's Hospital's Department of Orthopedics - the largest provider of pediatric orthopedic services in the region - is the only service in South Florida to offer a Limb Lengthening and Correction Program for children.

 Skeletal Dysplasia & Clubfoot in Babies